 About the work

 Imagine a robot visits a gallery.
 The robot goes to the gallery’s database, looks up the artworks and reads the title and other metadata.
 On this occasion, the robot selects artworks with titles that have keywords of the human rights declaration.
 It then generates a display and reads the title as text.
 (The original meta-data connected to this work is shown at the bottom of the image).
-This work “He Thought That UGLyD” is one of the 25 unique works that I made from this sequence.
-This sequence is shown on a digital screen and in print form at the exhibition Time After Time.
+This work “He Thought That UGLD” is one of the 25 unique works that I made from this sequence.
+This sequence was shown on a digital screen and in print form at the exhibition Time After Time.
 The series of 25 printed works can be seen individually or grouped together in a changing arrangement, creating different narratives from the titles as texts.
 After the exhibition Time After Time I developed the series of 25, named The Detoxification of UGLD, as an interactive installation.
 Click here for more info.